THE BEST LAS VEGAS PROPERTIES

 exercise of the right of eminent domain.

-unit owner has title to a unit in a multi-unit building, an undivided interest in
+each unit owner has title to a unit in a multi-unit building, an undivided

-the common areas of the project, and sometimes the exclusive use of certain
+interest in the common areas of the project, and sometimes the exclusive use of

-building (usually a rental project) to the condominium form of ownership.
+existing building (usually a rental project) to the condominium form of

 project that has rental or registration desks, short-term occupancy, food and